KohakuBlueleaf/HDM/README.md

 ### Installation
 For local gradio UI or diffusers pipeline inference, you will need to install this repository into your python environment

+* requirements:
+    * python>=3.10, python<3.13 (3.13 or higher may not work with pytorch)
-* requirements: python>=3.10, correct nvidia driver/cuda installed for triton to work.
+    * correct nvidia driver/cuda installed for triton to work.
+    * pytorch==2.7.x with triton 3.3.x
+    * or, pytorch==2.8.x with triton 3.4.x
+    * Optional requirements:
+        * TIPO(KGen): llama-cpp-python (may need custom built wheel)
+        * liger-kernel: For fused SwiGLU (with torch.compile will works as well)
+        * LyCORIS: For lycoris finetune
 * Clone this repo
 * Install this repo with following option
     * fused: install xformers/liger-kernel for fused operation